 - Luxembourg City is the capital of Luxembourg.

-- Lots of useful information can be found here
+- Lots of useful information on Luxembourg can be found here

 - Official currency is Euro and cards are accepted everywhere.